Fall 2023 Course Offerings

 COURSES OFFERED VIA ZOOM

 MOST COURSES ARE ON THURSDAY.
-EXCEPTIONS ARE ONE HYBRID (THAT IS, ONSITE AND ONLINE) ON TUESDAY AND CONTINUING SPANISH ON WEDNESDAY.
+EXCEPTIONS ARE THREE HYBRIDS (THAT IS, ONSITE AND ONLINE) ON TUESDAY AND INTERMEDIATE-ADVANCED SPANISH ON WEDNESDAY.

 Getting Ready to Zoom: Zoom is an online technology ideal for distance education.
 To get started, type the word Zoom into the web browser on your desktop or laptop computer.
 At the Zoom website, sign up for the free basic service and download the app as directed.

 Busy schedule?
-Most Zoom classes are recorded for later viewing by members through the member dashboard.
+Most Zoom classes are recorded on YouTube for later viewing by members through the Member Dashboard.

 THURSDAYS: